wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 5.1.5 =
-* Working to make sitemap and favicon work for wp engine
-* Improving the rank check to prevent IP block
+* Improved the rank check to prevent IP block
+* Fixed the Incorrect hreflang implementation

 = 5.1.4 =
 * Fixed the Google Rank check if not admin
-* Fixed the Incorrect hreflang implementation

 = 5.1.3 =
 * Fixed the Open Graph META for Locale en_CA